jenifa123/ipl-data-analysis-using-spark/README.md

 ## Conclusion

-This project serves as a practical introduction to big data analytics, demonstrating Spark’s capabilities for scalable, real-world data processing and analysis and understanding Spark using Python.
+This project serves as a practical introduction to big data analytics, demonstrating Spark’s capabilities for scalable, real-world data processing and understanding Spark using Python in Databricks.